seanzhang98/ASRock-Z390-Phantom-ITX-OpenCore-Hackintosh-BigSur/README_en.md

 * System stability：System has been tested in 11.0 Beta9(20A5384c) with no system crash.

-* Graphics：RX5700 driver is normal~~, boosted with a patch to Radeon Pro W5700X 8 GB for better performance~~.
+* Graphics：RX5700 driver is normal.

 * Sound card：Normal.